-The SJSU Writing Center is located in Suite 126 in Clark Hall.
+The SJSU Writing Center is located in Room 126 in Clark Hall.
 It is staffed by professional instructors and upper-division or graduate-level writing specialists from each of the seven SJSU colleges.
 Our writing specialists have met a rigorous GPA requirement, and they are well trained to assist all students at all levels within all disciplines to become better writers.
-The Writing Center staff can be found at http://www.sjsu.edu/writingcenter/about/staff/.
+See the Writing Center website.